 Total Rhodes Scholars: 92

 Tuition, room and board are covered by the U.S. Government.
 All students are on Active Duty as members of the U.S. Army and receive an annual salary.
-First-year students earn over $900 per month and the cadet pay increases each year.
+First-year students earn about $1,000 per month and the cadet pay increases each year.
 (A portion of the pay is used to cover expenses such as uniforms, books, dry cleaning, hair cuts, etc.)

 For purposes of calculating our median AdmissionsConsultants Top 25 Liberal Arts financial aid statistics, we omitted the service academies.
 (As opposed to using values of zero to drive down the median for this group.)